Qayyum Changezi: Captaincy (1959–1960)

 Changezi also captained during the 1960 Merdeka Tournament hosted in Malaya.
 Under his captaincy, Pakistan recorded some famous victories including a 7–0 walloping of Thailand, and a 3–1 win over then Asian powerhouses Japan.
-At the end of the tournament, on 15 August 1960, he played as starter for the Eastern/Western Zones Combined football team against Central Zone Combined, in a trial match for the proposed Asian All-Stars tour of Europe, which ultimately never materialised.
-Other Pakistan players selected for the combined team included Abid Hussain Ghazi, Hussain "Killer", Ghulam Rabbani, and Moosa Ghazi.
+At the end of the tournament, Changezi was selected for the Eastern/Western Zones Combined football team for the proposed Asian All-Stars tour of Europe, which ultimately never materialised.
+Other Pakistan players selected for the combined team included Abid Hussain Ghazi, Hussain Killer, Ghulam Rabbani, and Moosa Ghazi.
+On 15 August 1960, he played as starter along with Rabbani for the Eastern/Western Zones Combined football team against Central Zone Combined, in a trial match for the tour.
 Under his captainship, Pakistan also played friendly matches shortly after the tournament against South Vietnam, Singapore, and once again a match against Indonesia.

 Later years (1961–1963)

 In 1961, he featured in three friendly matches when Burma toured East Pakistan.
 Although Changezi was not included in the squad for the 1962 edition of the Merdeka Tournament, in 1963 Changezi played a series of home friendly games against China under the captainship of Muhammad Umer, marking his final appearances for Pakistan.